MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctreectrl-class.md

 ### <a name="parameters"></a>Parametri

-*uScrollTime (Ora di scorrimento)*<br/>
+*uScrollTime*<br/>
 Nuovo tempo di scorrimento massimo, in millisecondi.
-Se questo valore è minore di 100, verrà arrotondato per esa0.
+Se questo valore è inferiore a 100, verrà arrotondato per eccesso a 100.

 ### <a name="return-value"></a>Valore restituito